John P. Schmidt – President

-John served as vice president of NJFOG from August 2015 through July 2016 and currently serves as president of the organization.
+John served as vice president of NJFOG from August 2015 through July 2016 and thereafter has served as president of the organization.

-Walter Luers, Vice President – Walter is an attorney licensed to practice law in New Jersey.
+Walter Luers, Secretary – Walter is an attorney licensed to practice law in New Jersey.
 He graduated from Rutgers University in 1996 and from Fordham University in 1999.

 Since 2007, Walter has concentrated on matters pertaining to the Open Public Records Act (“OPRA”) and the Open Public Meetings Act (“OPMA”).
-He advises and successfully represents individuals and corporations in lawsuits and administrative actions against public agencies that have violated these laws.
+He advises and represents individuals and corporations in lawsuits and administrative actions against public agencies that have violated these laws.
 In 2010, Walter was recognized by the New Jersey Law Journal as one of ten “Lawyers of the Year” for his work in OPRA, and he regularly speaks to community groups around the State about both OPRA and OPMA.

 John works to ensure that public agencies are following the OPRA and OPMA laws and writes about noteworthy issues in his blog NJ Open Government Notes, one of several blogs he maintains to publicize matters of public interest.
 John was dubbed “New Jersey’s busiest open government activist” by reporter Colleen O’Dea, who featured him in her February 2014 profile piece “Profile: The Man Who Makes Sure Government Works – Right Out in the Open.”
 He was also featured in a May 2015 Philadelphia Inquirer article by Jan Hefler entitled “The transparency guru of New Jersey” and an article by Claire Lowe published on October 26, 2016 in the Press of Atlantic City entitled “How John Paff relentlessly pursues public’s right to know.”